Calculates a set of standard alpha diversity metrics

 Details

-a given community data frame, where measure is a character input
+metrics for a given community data frame, where measure is a character

-specifying the abundance or biomass field used for the calculations.
-For each
+input specifying the abundance or biomass field used for the calculations.

 the following metrics: